Music of New Zealand: Electronica

-Electronic music in New Zealand constitutes a relatively small but growing trend in the country's musical culture especially with the rise of acts such as Concord Dawn, Minuit and Shapeshifter in the last 15 years.
+Electronic music in New Zealand constitutes a relatively small but growing trend in the country's musical culture especially with the rise of acts such as Concord Dawn, Minuit, Rhian Sheehan and Shapeshifter in the last 15 years.

 An early example of New Zealand electronica is a track called Pulsing released in 1982 by The Body Electric.
 In 1988 Propeller Records released New Zealand's first House record, Jam This Record.
 Other New Zealand house DJs who rose to prominence include DLT.
 The Future Jazz scene (the term was first coined in Auckland in the early 1990s) developed in Auckland, most notably in the Cause Celebre nightclub and the work of Nathan Haines.
 Two popular early Nathan Haines releases were Freebass Live at Cause Celebre and Haines' Shift Left.
 A proponent of this sound and an ex-pat artist who is still active in this area is Mark de Clive-Lowe.